Scheduled MonumentsEnglandHadrian's Wall vallum between the track south of Kirkland House and Bowness-on-Solway in wall miles 78 and 79

 What is Hadrian's Wall vallum between the track south of Kirkland House and Bowness-on-Solway in wall miles 78 and 79?

-Hadrian's Wall vallum is a Roman defensive earthwork constructed in the second century AD as part of the fortified frontier system built under the Emperor Hadrian.
+Hadrian's Wall vallum is a linear earthwork forming part of the defensive system constructed during the Roman occupation of Britain in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016021.

 Who is responsible for protecting Hadrian's Wall vallum between the track south of Kirkland House and Bowness-on-Solway in wall miles 78 and 79?